cgbarlow/synth-soc/README.md

 An attempt to establish a rich synthetic dataset of people, their associated personal information, situation, life events, history.

-This may be used for R&D and application testing purposes where such a dataset would be useful and where using real people's personal information is problematic.
+This may be used for R&D and application testing purposes where such a dataset would be useful and where using real people's personal information may be problematic.